kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 ./cluster/kube-up.sh
 ```

-By default, each VM in the cluster is running Fedora, and all of the Kubernetes services are installed into systemd.
+By default, each VM in the cluster is running Fedora.

 To access the master or any minion: